Most recently updated on 10 January, 2024

 Point two: Dr Pariante also argued: “Studies using the most rigorous approaches (supported by publicly funded bodies, such as the Medical Research Council, not just pharmaceutical companies as Hari suggests) show that antidepressants lift the pervasive sadness at the core of clinical depression, albeit with varying effects on other symptoms such as sleep or appetite problems.”
 (The study he sent me for this is here)

-I respond to the argument about publicly-funded trials earlier in this post – see above.
+I respond to the argument about publicly-funded trials later – see below.

 Concerning the argument that chemical anti-depressants lift the pervasive sadness at the heart of depression, Professor Kirsch responded: “Pariante bases this on a recent study by Hieronymus et al (2017) in which superiority of SSRI over placebo were found more consistently on a single item of the Hamilton depression scale than on the total score of the scale.
 There is a reason for constructing scales made of many items, and the reason is that multi-item scales are more reliable that single items in that scale.
 For example, in the supplementary material of the Hieronymus study, it was revealed that side effects were associated higher single-item depression scores on one of the two SSRIs studied (citalopram) but lower scores the other (paroxetine).
 Further, the single item on which these findings were based does not measure “the pervasive sadness at the core of clinical depression.”
 Here is what that the item actually says: